-Building on the strong historical roots of the Royal Conservatoire, Antwerp, the keyboard department provides an inspiring learning environment for young keyboard artists, in which tradition and innovation go hand in hand.
+Building on the strong historical roots of the Royal Conservatoire Antwerp, the Keyboard trajectory (specialization Instrument / vocal studies) provides an inspiring learning environment for young keyboard artists, in which tradition and innovation go hand in hand.

 The development of the individual professional profile of each student is central to the training programme, and the specific interests, talents, vision and uniqueness of the aspiring artist are always the starting point.